 The Awards Committee members acknowledge that they are privy to confidential and sensitive information and deliberations and shall not make public comments in regards the awards, the outcomes and decisions of the Committee or the deliberations of the Committee.

-The Awards Committee will have the power to make recommendations to Council on the recipients of College awards.
+The Awards Committee will have the power to make recommendations to the RACGP Board on the recipients of College awards.

 4.3 Composition and size

 The membership of the Committee shall include the current: